CALL FOR APPLICATIONS

 II ENGLISH LANGUAGE PROFICIENCY

-Applicants with English as native language and those who had previous university education in English language will provide competency through their transcripts or certificates issued by the respectful universities only.
+Applicants with English as a native language and those who had a previous university education in the English language will provide competency through their transcripts or certificates issued by the respectful universities only.
 Others have to provide evidence of their proficiency.
 The Master Programme recognizes the following international English Language certificates:

 HOW TO APPLY?